samexner/stable-diffusion-ROCker/README.md

 # Docker image for A1111 Stable Diffusion Web UI, Kohya_ss and ComfyUI

-Now with SDXL and ROCm support.
+Now with ROCm support.
 In progress.
-Not everything is working because of an incomplete xtensors, but it should work later with this PR. https://github.com/ROCmSoftwarePlatform/xformers/pull/6

 ## Installs